 “So many things to do, so little time.”
-Time management is a common struggle for many of us.
-Having a poor time management skill has an effect on your personal and work lives.
-It also becomes a lot more challenging when you are an executive, manager, or an entrepreneur.
-You need to master time management to have that work-life balance and to keep your sanity.
+Time management mistakes are a common struggle for many of us.
+Having poor time management skills has an effect on your personal and work lives.
+It also becomes a lot more challenging when you are an executive, manager, or entrepreneur.
+To have that work-life balance and to keep your sanity, you need to master time management.

-You may have read articles about tips on proper time management, but it is also important that you know some time management mistakes you are probably making and put a halt to it.
+You may have read articles about tips on proper time management, but it is also important that you know some time management mistakes you are probably making and put a halt to them.

 Neglecting your to-do list and sticking to it.

-If you want to ensure that you are not missing anything that will help you in accomplishing your goals, you need to plan and organize your day or even your projects in advanced—and this is by creating a to-do list.
-The key in making an effective to-do list is writing down your goals, from the most important to the least important, and breaking down each goal into small tasks.
-These small tasks are the actions you needed to accomplish for you to meet your goal.
+If you want to ensure that you are not missing anything that will help you in accomplishing your goals, you need to plan and organize your day or even your projects in advance—and this is by creating a to-do list.
+In making an effective to-do list, the key is writing down your goals, from the most important to the least important, and breaking down each goal into small tasks.
+These small tasks are the actions you need to accomplish for you to meet your goal.
 Your to-do list will help you plan your actions and get things done step by step.
 So it is important that you don’t skip creating your to-do list and sticking to it.